Doping-dependent charge- and spin-density wave orderings in a monolayer of Pb adatoms on Si(111): Method

 For the ${3\times 3}$ reconstruction, we simulated the surface by a slab geometry consisting of $1/3$ monolayer of Pb adatoms on top of three Si bi-layers, as established in previous works~\cite{Profeta2007, PhysRevB.82.035116, Hansmann_2013, PhysRevB.94.224418, PhysRevLett.120.196402}.
 The Pb adatoms occupy the T$_4$ positions.
 The dangling bonds of the bottom Si bi-layer are compensated by hydrogen capping, and \unit[19]{\AA} of vacuum are included in the simulation.
 For structural relaxations we employ the WIEN2k~\cite{wien2k,wien2k2020} program package, a full-potential linearized-augmented plane-wave code.
 We start with the relaxation of the $\sqrt{3}\times\sqrt{3}$ structure, which contains one Pb per unit cell.
-We then construct the $3\times3$ supercell containing 3 Pb atoms (66 atoms in total, thereof 54 Si).
+We then construct the ${3\times3}$ supercell containing 3 Pb atoms (66 atoms in total, thereof 54 Si).
 To relax the ${3\times3}$ structure, which in experiment is found in a \mbox{1-up-2-down} configuration, we displace one of the three Pb adatoms by \unit[0.4]{\AA} perpendicularly to the surface in the first DFT self-consistent-field iteration.
 We then let the internal coordinates of all atoms in the supercell relax freely until convergence.
 We employed a multisecant approach~\cite{wien2k2020}, as implemented in WIEN2k~\cite{wien2k,wien2k2020}.
 A k-grid with $6\times6\times1$ k-points in the reducible Brillouin zone was used and internal coordinates were relaxed until forces were less than \unit[2]{mRy/bohr}.
 We employed the generalized gradient approximation (PBE), spin-orbit coupling was neglected.
 In agreement with experiment, we find the stabilisation of a ${3\times3}$ reconstruction, where one Pb adatom is vertically displaced by \unit[0.22]{\AA} compared to the other two Pb adatoms in the supercell.
 The energy gain of this \mbox{1-up-2-down} reconstruction is found to be \unit[9.5]{meV} with respect to a flat adatom layer.
 These findings are in good agreement with previous \textit{ab initio} calculations~\cite{PhysRevLett.94.046101,PhysRevLett.120.196402}.
-We find that the computed band structure for the ${3\times3}$ reconstruction can be well interpolated by adding a local potential $\Delta_l$ to the inequivalent Pb atoms ${l\in\{1,2,3\}}$ in the model Hamiltonian~\eqref{eq_hamilt}.
+We find that the computed band structure for the ${3\times3}$ reconstruction can be well interpolated with a 3-band dispersion using the same parameters taken from Ref.~\onlinecite{PhysRevB.94.224418} by simply adding a local potential $\Delta_l$ to the inequivalent Pb atoms ${l\in\{1,2,3\}}$ in the model Hamiltonian.
+We choose this approach to ensure better comparability between the calculations.
 The obtained values for the potential are ${\Delta_1 = \Delta_2 = 31.5~\text{meV}}$ and ${\Delta_3=-55.4~\text{meV}}$.
+The effect of the substrate-induced deformation, which corresponds to a static electron-phonon interaction, can be a crucial ingredient for the formation of the 3x3 structure~\cite{PhysRevB.104.045126}.
+We stress that this effect of phonons is taken into account in our calculations of the 3x3 structure by keeping the lattice distortion appearing at the DFT level in the interacting problem~\eqref{eq_hamilt}.

 \paragraph{\bf Many-body D-TRILEX calculations.}